Ctuch/DefendersOfDeshmel/README.md

 - remove a character when their health drops below 0
 - be able to save their game with all character location and stats preserved
 - be able to reload their previous game and start playing where they left off
+- clear the users save when they finish a game